aleygues/images-challenge/README.md

 Once all challenges of a part are solved, I'll submit you a final challenge to validate the part!

-## Work a challenge
+## Work an ALGO challenge

-To work a challenge, you must:
+To work an algo challenge, you must:

 - find the challenge you want to work on in the `challenges` folder, for instance `challenges/part-1_easy-1`
 - copy the `answer.sample.ts` file and rename it `answer.ts`, this will code in this file